alexfernandez803/remotion-serverless/README.md

 ## Setup

-Run this command to initialize a new project in a new working directory.
+Run this command to initialize ths project

-`sls init aws-node-rest-api-typescript`
+`serverless`

 ## Usage